magicmatatjahu/adi/README.md

 # ADIJS

-- Handle onInit in async mode
-- Think about creating modules from exports which is not imported, so they are not created before exporting - problem is with proxy modules, in other words how to check on graph resolution that given export must be created as new injector, not export providers from it - maybe by new field `create` or by changing shape of exported module in `exports` array?
 - Add initialization of all injectors (even new Injector([])) to the `.build` method.
-- Maybe passing factory to scope and create instance in scope (like in Java) is better option than context? - rething if Context is needed.
-- Think how to ensure the session for onDestroy hooks to pass it in the `onDestroy` factory
-- Add possibility to define providers and imports in every standalone wrapper where user can define inject
-- Create `Request` scope - partially done, left to support: destroy, method injection and generic class `ProxyScope`, also check how it works with nested wrappers like Factory
+- Create `Request` scope - partially done, left to support: method injection, also check how it works with nested wrappers like Factory
-- Rename `Multi` wrapper to the `All`
 - Rename `wrappers` to `hooks` and provider `useWrapper` to `useHook`
+- Add Pipe, Interceptor and ErrorHandler functionality/decorators

 ## IMPLEMENTED